rocksoncodes/rocksoncodes/README.md

 ## About Me

-I’m Michael Rockson, a software developer who helps turn unclear requirements into reliable, maintainable software.
+I’m Michael Rockson, a software developer who turns unclear requirements into reliable, maintainable systems.

-I build frontend interfaces with clean structure and predictable behavior and back them with practical backend logic and APIs.
+I focus on building frontend interfaces with clear structure and predictable behavior, backed by practical backend logic and APIs that hold up under real use.

-I'm less interested in flashy demos and more interested in systems that hold up under real use.
+I’m less interested in flashy demos and more interested in software that survives real users, real data, and real constraints.
 </br>

 ## What I Work With